learn-co-curriculum/swift-optionals-reading/README.md

 Twitter: nil
 ```

+Remember—a `String?` is not a `String`, so it doesn't print like one.

-However, we can use an `if let` statement to unwrap the optionals in order to access the strings that they contain.
+However, we can use an `if let` statement to unwrap the optionals in order to access the strings they contain.
 An `if let` statement detects whether the optional contains `nil` or an object.
 If it contains an object, it creates the constant defined in the `if let` statement of the class type that the optional is on and runs the code inside the `if let`'s scope.

 In our case, we can use the `if let` statement to "mask" or "shadow" the constant with an object value as long as it doesn't contain `nil`: